What Are Work From Home Scams?

 Resources and Reporting

 The Federal Trade Commission (FTC) not only serves as a useful resource but is also an agency through which job seekers can file reports about work from home scams.
+You can report fraud to the FTC online.

 Access the Better Business Bureau (BBB) to verify the legitimacy of companies you find that offer work from home jobs.
 A company that is listed in the Accredited Business Directory of the BBB has been thoroughly vetted and assigned a letter grade based on its interaction with the public.